This page is part of a Security School lesson, featuring a selection of expert technical content on this topic. Explore more in this school:

 - 1. - What are malicious mobile apps, and what can IT do about them?

 - 2. - The latest on malicious mobile apps

 - 3. - Are malicious mobile apps just a mere inconvenience?

 Michael Cobb, CISSP-ISSAP, is a renowned security author with over 20 years of experience in the IT industry.
 He has a passion for making IT security best practices easier to understand and achievable.
 His website www.hairyitdog.com offers free security posters to raise employee awareness of the importance of safeguarding company and client data and of following good practices.
 He co-authored the book IIS Security and has written many technical articles for leading IT publications.
 Mike has also been a Microsoft Certified Database Manager and registered consultant with the CESG Listed Advisor Scheme (CLAS).

 Do you have a question for our experts?

 Contributions from Michael Cobb, Application Security

-- Quiz: Database security issues
+- Lessons learned from HealthCare.gov security issues